 1. Generate a self-signed certificate

 Self-signed certificates are useful where you require encryption but do not need to verify the website identity.
 They are commonly used for testing and on internal corporate networks (intranets).
+If you are setting up a production instance of Stash you should consider using a CA certificate, briefly described below.

 Users may receive a warning that the site is untrusted and have to "accept" the certificate before they can access the site.
 This usually will only occur the first time they access the site.